Easter cake is very very tasty with yolks. The most delicious Easter cake made with yolks

 • fine salt - on the tip of a knife.

-In addition, you will need confectionery dressing to decorate Easter cakes and 12 molds with a volume of 400-500 ml.
+In addition, you will need confectionery topping to decorate the Easter cakes and 12 molds with a volume of 400-500 ml.
 It is convenient to use cans of condensed milk, olives, green peas, etc. as molds.

-The dough will rise a lot, so you need to cook it in a dish with high walls.
-Crumble the yeast, add salt and sugar to them.
+The dough will rise a lot, so you need to cook it in a container with high walls.
+Crumble the yeast, add salt and sugar.

-Pound everything with a spoon into a liquid slurry.
-Pour yeast over warm milk, stir until sugar dissolves.
+Mash everything with a spoon into a liquid paste.
+Pour warm milk over the yeast, stir until the sugar dissolves.

 Mix flour and milk.
-You will get a heterogeneous mass, in terms of density resembling dough for pancakes.
-Cover the dough, rearrange in a warm place for 1-1.5 hours.
+The result will be a heterogeneous mass, reminiscent of pancake dough in thickness.
+Cover the dough and place it in a warm place for 1-1.5 hours.

-Separate eggs into yolks and whites.
-Put the proteins in the refrigerator, grind the yolks with sugar until almost homogeneous.
+Separate the eggs into yolks and whites.
+Place the whites in the refrigerator and grind the yolks with sugar until almost smooth.

-Stir the dough, pour the yolks with sugar into it, cut the soft butter.
+Stir the dough, pour the yolks and sugar into it, cut the soft butter.

 Stir with a spoon or whisk until all ingredients are combined.
-The pieces of butter should disperse.
+The butter pieces should separate.

 Sift 1.5 cups of flour into the dough.
 Add vanilla sugar, nutmeg and cardamom (you can add any spices).

 Mix flour with dough.
-Steam raisins in advance in a water bath, dry.
-Add to dough.
+Steam the raisins in advance in a water bath and dry.
+Add to the dough.

-Sift another half cup of flour onto the table.
-Remove the dough from the bowl to the table, continue kneading with your hands.
+Sift another half glass of flour onto the table.
+Place the dough from the bowl onto the table and continue kneading with your hands.

 If the dough is sticky, grease your hands with vegetable oil.

-You may need a little more flour, but do not overdo it - dense dough does not fit well, Easter cakes will turn out heavy.
+You may need a little more flour, but don’t overdo it - dense dough doesn’t work well and the cakes will turn out heavy.

-The "correct" dough is soft, elastic, oily.
-Transfer it back to the bowl (brush it with oil), cover.
-Clean in a warm place for 1.5-2 hours.
+The “correct” dough is soft, elastic, and oily.
+Place it back into the bowl (grease it with oil) and cover.
+Place in a warm place for 1.5-2 hours.

-During this time, the dough will grow several times, it will reach almost to the edge of the bowl.
+During this time, the dough will grow several times, reaching almost to the edge of the bowl.

-It needs to be slightly kneaded, divided into identical pieces of the desired size.
-Divide into molds.
-If you fill the forms by 1/2, then the finished cakes will have a dense structure, if you fill the forms by a third, then the cakes will turn out to be airy, with a fluffy crumb.
+It needs to be lightly kneaded and divided into equal pieces of the required size.
+Place into molds.
+If you fill the molds 1/2 full, the finished cakes will have a dense structure; if you fill the molds 1/2 full, the cakes will turn out airy, with a fluffy crumb.

 Let the dough rise again.
-When it doubles, move the cake molds into a preheated oven (set t to 180 C).
+When it doubles in size, move the pans with Easter cakes into a preheated oven (set to 180 C).
 Small cakes are baked for 25-30 minutes.
 Check readiness with a wooden stick - it comes out easily and dry from a well-baked cake.
-Immediately after baking, leave the Easter cakes for 5-10 minutes in the forms, then carefully remove and place on a towel or napkin.
+Immediately after baking, leave the cakes in the molds for 5-10 minutes, then carefully remove and place on a towel or napkin.
 Cover and leave to cool.

-For glaze, beat egg white with salt.
+For the glaze, whisk the egg white and salt.
 Then add powdered sugar in parts, pour in lemon juice and beat until a homogeneous, dense and smooth mass.

-Cover the cooled Easter cakes with icing, decorate with pieces of candied fruit or multi-colored sprinkles.
+Cover the cooled Easter cakes with glaze and decorate with pieces of candied fruit or colorful sprinkles.
 Happy baking!

 On a note.
-If Easter cakes are baked in cans, be sure to grease the bottom and walls of the cans with fat (vegetable oil or lard).
-Put a circle of oiled parchment on the bottom, sprinkle the walls with flour or semolina.
-From the finished cakes, sweep the flour with a brush.
+If Easter cakes will be baked in tin cans, be sure to grease the bottom and walls of the cans with fat (vegetable oil or lard).
+Place a circle of oiled parchment on the bottom, sprinkle the walls with flour or semolina.
+Brush the flour off the finished Easter cakes with a brush.